 Getting a good quality delay pedal should be one of your first purchases.
 The majority of guitarists use delay because it’s such a flexible and useful effect.
 You can use it with essentially any tone with any combination of effects and expect great results.

-The delay pedal I recommend is the Flashback Delay by TC Electronic.
+The delay pedal I recommend is the Flashback Delay by TC Electronic (now in version 2).

 There are two reasons why I recommend this pedal.
 The first reason is that it gives you access to a wide range of useful delay types.
 The TonePrint feature allows you to dial in the exact settings you want.
 This is really important for delay because a lot of songs will require a specific delay setting down to the correct millisecond.

-The second reason I recommend the Flashback is because it has a simple built in looper.
-While you could buy a separate looper pedal such as the very popular Ditto Looper, having one built into a delay pedal simply means you can get more out of less pedals.
-As a guitar teacher I highly recommend every beginner have a looper pedal.
+The second reason I recommend the Flashback is because it has a simple built-in looper.
+While you could buy a separate looper pedal such as the very popular Ditto Looper, having one built into a delay pedal simply means you can get more out of fewer pedals.
+As a guitar teacher, I highly recommend every beginner have a looper pedal.
 You can learn how to use a looper pedal in my lesson here.

 Want More Effects?

 No matter how many individual stompboxes you buy, there’s always some song you want to play that uses an effect you don’t have.
 Before I bought a multi-effects pedal I was always frustrated whenever I would play a song but didn’t have the proper effect pedals.